ciren/benchmarks/README.md

 ## Examples

-Functions can be used with a number of different numerical types:
+Functions can be used with different numerical types:

 ### Double